jaredkrinke/md2blog/content/quick-start.md

 ![test](../../assets/test.png)
 ```

-Finally, here is an example of including a code block (specifying the language is recommended, but optional):
+Finally, here is an example of a code block (specifying the language is recommended, but optional):

 ````markdown
 # Code block